 Do I Need To Run A Dehumidifier When The RV AC Is Running?

-What I would suggest is to use an indoor weather station in your RV that shows what the humidity level is inside (click here to see some great options for indoor/outdoor RV weather stations).
+I suggest using an indoor weather station in your RV that shows what the humidity level is inside (click here to see some great options for indoor/outdoor RV weather stations).

-You can use a to monitor and keep the levels of moisture in the air down.
+You can use it to monitor humidity and keep the levels of moisture in the air down.

 If you are camping somewhere hot and moist like Florida you may need to run your AC and dehumidifier at the same time to keep the humidity levels in your RV at a safe level, which is 50% and below.

 You also may get cold from running your AC constantly and need to run the dehumidifier as well.